Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-We focus on a carefully selected subset of KU-based features and traditional code metrics to build a cost-effective combined model.
-Specifically, we select the top five KU-based features (out of 28) from the KUCLS and the top five code metrics (out of 59) from the CC.
-This results in the construction of our cost-effective model, KUCLS\_CC\_COST\_EFF, using only 10 features -- a reduction of 89\% in the total number of features.
-The selected features are as follows: Inheritance KU, Method Encapsulation KU, Exception KU, Advanced Class Design KU, Loop KU, CountClassCoupled, CountLineComment, MaxNesting\_Mean, DDEV, and Added Lines.
+\textbf{Approach.} We focus on a subset of KU metrics and traditional metrics to build a cost-effective model.
+Specifically, we select the top five KU features (out of 28) from KUM and the top five metrics (out of 65) from TM.
+This results in the construction of our cost-effective model (COST\_EFF) using only 10 features (a reduction of approximately 89\% in the number of features compared to KUM+TM).
+The selected features are as follows: Method \& Encapsulation KU, Exception KU, Advanced Class Design KU, Inheritance, Loop KU, ADEV, Added Lines, Major Commit, CountClassCoupled and CountLineComment.

-To build the KUCLS\_CC\_COST\_EFF models, we follow the approach for model construction presented in Section~\ref{sec:section_rq1}.
-We determine the best classifier (with hyper-parameter tuning) that performs the best in predicting LTCs by applying the same approach described in RQ4.
-Then, we evaluate KUCLS\_CC\_COST\_EFF models and compare the performance of them with that of KUCLS, CC and KUCLS+CC models.
+To build COST\_EFF models, we follow the approach for model construction presented in Section~\ref{sec:section_rq1} (Figure~\ref{fig:kucls_model_building}).
+We then evaluate COST\_EFF and compare its performance to that of KUM, TM and KUM+TM.
 The comparison involves ranking the models according to the same SK-ESD method detailed in Section~\ref{sec:section_rq2}.